inet-framework/inet/showcases/emulation/basic/doc/index.rst

 All of these examples contain two hosts, one of which - may it be real or simulated - pings the other one.

+%TODO: instead of first describing what is ExtUpperEthernetInterface and how it works, we should first describe how is the conceptual network divided between the real world and the simulation
+%TODO: suggested document structure
+% 1 the conceptual network: two nodes, one pings the other
+% 2.1 scenario 1: where is the separation between the simulation and the real world: in the ethernet interface of the sender host, simulation is used below the ethernet interface, host is used above the ethernet interface
+% 2.2 scenario 1: what component is used (e.g. ExtUpperEthernetInterface) to configure scenario 1 and how does this component operate?
+% 2.3 what configuration is used in the simulation, explain why, etc.
+% 2.4 what configuration is necessary in the host computer, explain why, etc.
+% 2.5 follow the ping requests/replies in scenario 1, explain how it works
+% 3.1 scenario 2: where is the separation between the simulation and the real world: in the ethernet interface of the receiver host...
+% etc.

 Using :ned:`ExtUpperEthernetInterface`
 --------------------------------------

+%TODO: add a short description how ExtUpperEthernetInterface operates wrt. connecting the simulation and the real world, see the following from the INET section of the OMNeT++ ecosystem book:
+%TODO: this should be reworded, shortened, I don't know, but don't take this over verbatim
+%
+%ExtLowerEthernetInterface represents an Ethernet network interface which has
+%its upper part in the simulation and its lower part in the real world.
+This interface
+%allows, for example, using a real network interface in a simulation.
+Packets
+%received by the simulated network interface from above will be sent out on the
+%underlying real network interface.
+Packets received by the real network interface
+%(or rather, the appropriate subset of them) from the network will be received on
+%the simulated network interface.
+This module requires a real or a virtual Ethernet
+%interface on the host OS.
+The simulation sends and receives packets through this
+%network interface using the OS Socket API.
+%
+%ExtUpperEthernetInterface represents an Ethernet network interface which has
+%its upper part in the real world and its lower part in the simulation.
+This interface
+%allows, for example, using a real routing protocol in a simulation.
+Basically, this
+%interface works the opposite way as ExtLowerEthernetInterface.
+Packets received
+%by the simulated network interface from the network will be received on the real
+%interface.
+Packets received by the real network interface from above will be sent
+%out on the underlying simulated network interface.
+This module requires a TAP
+%device in the host OS.
+The simulation sends and receives packets through the TAP
+%device using the OS file API.

 The :ned:`ExtUpperEthernetInterface` looks like the following when the simulation is run in the GUI: